mabiesen/create_phone_config_files/README.md

 # Script to assist with the creation of phone configuration files

+NOTE:  THIS IS FOR HISTORICAL REFERENCE ONLY.
+Project moved to Percipia repo

 ## Inputs:

 1. CSV file - headers are representative of fields in configuration file